ifwe/bruce/doc/troubleshooting.md

 exiting on a fatal error, then it indicates a bug in Bruce.
 If this type of event occurs, Bruce will write a syslog message containing a stack trace, which will help track down the problem.
-* `AckErrorXxx`: These counters are incremented when Bruce receives various ACK errors from Kafka, which are documented [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ErrorCodes).
+* `AckErrorXxx`: `AckErrorNone` indicates a successful ACK from Kafka.
+All other counters of this type indicate various types of error ACKs received from Kafka, as documented [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ErrorCodes).
 `AckErrorNone` is incremented each time Bruce receives an ACK indicating successful storage and replication of a message set.
-`InputThreadDiscardXxx` and `DiscardXxx`: These counters are incremented when Bruce discards messages for various reasons.
+* `InputThreadDiscardXxx` and `DiscardXxx`: These counters are incremented when Bruce discards messages for various reasons.
-`BugXxx`: A nonzero value for any counter starting with the prefix `Bug` indicates a bug in Bruce.
+* `BugXxx`: A nonzero value for any counter starting with the prefix `Bug` indicates a bug in Bruce.
-`MongooseXxx`: These counters indicate events related to Bruce's web interface.
+* `MongooseXxx`: These counters indicate events related to Bruce's web interface.
-`NoDiscardQuery`: This is incremented when Bruce stops getting asked for discard reports at frequent enough intervals.
+* `NoDiscardQuery`: This is incremented when Bruce stops getting asked for discard reports at frequent enough intervals.
 To avoid losing discard information, it is recommended to query Bruce's discard reporting interface at intervals slightly shorter that Bruce's discard reporting interval.